ranzbak/fpga-toccata/readme.md

 ## Usage

 This module needs to be hooked into the Minimig core, in the Zorro II memory space.
-For this the autoconfig needs to be configured, providing the Kickstart with the information it needs to assign a memory region (64kb wide).
+For this the autoconfig process needs to be configured, providing the Kickstart with the information it needs to assign a memory region (64kb wide).
+In the Minimig core this means add an extra entry to handle the Toccata sound card.

 The configuration I use for the Toccata auto configuration ROM is: